flexflow/FlexFlow/.github/README.md

 The high computational and memory requirements of generative large language models (LLMs) make it challenging to serve them quickly and cheaply.
+FlexFlow Serve is an open-source compiler and distributed system for __low latency__, __high performance__ LLM serving.
+FlexFlow Serve outperforms existing systems by 1.3-2.0x for single-node, multi-GPU inference and by 1.4-2.4x for multi-node, multi-GPU inference.

-SpecInfer is an open-source distributed multi-GPU system that accelerates generative LLM inference with __speculative inference__ and __token tree verification__.
+that accelerates generative LLM inference with __speculative inference__ and __token tree verification__.
 A key insight behind SpecInfer is to combine various collectively boost-tuned small speculative models (SSMs) to jointly predict the LLM’s outputs; the predictions are organized as a